Menstrual Cycle Optimization with Feast/Famine Cycling

 Best Foods to Feast On

-It is very important that you are eating nutrient-dense, anti-inflammatory foods throughout your menstrual cycle.
+It is very important that you eat nutrient-dense, anti-inflammatory foods throughout your menstrual cycle.
 Processed sugar, refined oil, artificial ingredients, processed foods, and junk food can increase inflammation, disrupt your hormonal health, and lead to all kinds of health issues.
 They should be eliminated.
 Instead, focus on real whole foods, such as greens, vegetables, low-glycemic index fruits, herbs, spices, healthy fats, and clean protein.

 While you are feasting, your carb intake will be higher, however, it is important that you eat healthy carbs.
 Sweet potatoes, squash, carrots, beets, jicama, fruits, wild rice, quinoa, and raw honey are excellent choices.